If your dog does not like sleeping in your room, this post will show you why and what you can do about it.

 So, why doesn’t my dog like to sleep in my room?
 Likely reasons why your dog won’t sleep in your room are that it finds your room uncomfortable, you have inadvertently encouraged it not to stay in your room, or that your dog is being protective.

 There are actually a number of possible reasons why your dog won’t sleep in your room and it might be due to a combination of reasons.
 However, there are a number of things you can do about it and there are some things you can consider to help figure out the main cause.

-Reasons why your dog doesn’t like to sleep in your room
+Below are reasons why your dog does not like to sleep in your room.

 It finds your room uncomfortable

 The cause could be that your dog does not find it comfortable in your room.
 The issue could be that your room is too hot, bright, loud or cramped.
 This would be more likely if the room it chooses to sleep in is less hot, bright, loud or cramped.

 It could also be the case that it chooses to sleep in a different room because it is being protective.
 This would be more likely if the room it chooses to sleep in is one that people have to pass through and if it tends to get very protective around the home.